 IAS 19 requires companies to estimate the final cost borne by the company of the benefits granted to employees based on actuarial assumptions about the following:

-- Demographic variables (such as employee turnover, death rate).
+- Demographic variables (such as employee turnover, and death rate).

 Why is the International Accounting Standard No. 19 binding on companies in Kuwait?